Classification of Lagrangian planes in generalised Kummer manifolds: Results

-so $(a,v)=\frac{v^2}{2}$, and therefore $\Hcal$ is of $\PP$-type.\\ Now, as in the previous theorem, we have a smooth proper family along which $R$ stays algebraic that specialises to a moduli space on which the image of $R$ is extremal.
-So we have an extremal lagrangian plane on the moduli space.
-Deforming it back to $M$ gives the desired lagrangian plane $\PP$ having class of a line $R$.
-It doesn't degenerate because of the extremality and primitivity conditions on $R$. \end{proof}
+Now, as in the previous theorem, we have a smooth proper family along which $R$ stays algebraic that specialises to a moduli space where the image of $R$ is extremal.
+Thus, we have an extremal Lagrangian plane on the moduli space.
+Deforming it back to $M$ gives the desired Lagrangian plane $\PP$ having class of a line $R$: as in \cite{Bakker}, since $R$ is primitive, the deformation of the Lagrangian plane to $\PP$ cannot degenerate to something reducible. \end{proof}